 - Oh that James Franco is at it again with making yet another movie about us.
-And this is why I LOVE this man.
+And this is why Iove this man.
+Well, at least about that.

 “Alright.
 Let’s fuck.” -Brent Corrigan from King Cobra.
 And when a movie ends with a line like that, don’t you want to see why?